 AI can provide farmers with real-time insights from their fields, allowing them to identify areas that need irrigation, fertilization, or pesticide treatment.
 Also, innovative farming practices like vertical agriculture may help increase food production while minimizing the use of resources.
 The result is reduced use of herbicides, better harvest quality, higher profits, and significant cost savings.
 See how our prototype of a drone farming solution has given our client a competitive edge

 See how our prototype of a drone farming solution has given our client a competitive edge

 AI addresses labor shortages

 Agricultural work is hard, and labor shortages in this industry are nothing new.
 Farmers can solve this problem with the help of automation.
-Driverless tractors, smart irrigation and fertilizing systems, smart spraying, and AI-based robots for harvesting are some examples of how farmers can get the work done without having to hire more people.
-Compared with any human farm worker, AI-driven tools are faster, hardier, and more accurate.
+Driverless tractors, smart irrigation and fertilizing systems, smart spraying, vertical farming software, and AI-based robots for harvesting are some examples of how farmers can get the work done without having to hire more people.
+Compared with any human farm worker, AI-driven tools are faster, harder, and more accurate.

 Problems farms can face while adopting AI

 Considering the benefits of artificial intelligence for sustainable farming, implementing this technology may look like a logical step for every farmer.
 However, there are still some serious constraints.

 Farmers need to understand that AI is only an advanced part of simpler technologies for processing, gathering, and monitoring field data.
 AI requires a proper technology infrastructure for it to work.
 That’s why even those farms that already have some technology in place can find it difficult to move forward.